Unified – Alternative for Patriots

-The party is vocally opposed to government restrictions related to the COVID-19 pandemic.
-MPs Volný and Bojko have refused to wear protective facial wear in the Chamber of Deputies on several occasions, and Volný was arrested on 7 March 2021 at a demonstration against government measures, for failing to observe hygiene laws.
+The party was vocally opposed to government restrictions related to the COVID-19 pandemic.
+MPs Volný and Bojko refused to wear protective facial wear in the Chamber of Deputies on several occasions, and Volný was arrested on 7 March 2021 at a demonstration against government measures, for failing to observe hygiene laws.
 Volný also received media attention after asserting on social media that COVID-19 was an "artificial biological weapon" being deliberately spread from aeroplanes.